Introduction

 Listen for different vocabulary.
 When warehouse staff say "pick" and "pack" while marketing says "browse" and "wishlist," you're hearing two contexts.
 Language differences usually reflect model differences—this is more reliable than most technical heuristics.

-Watch for different rates of change.
+Different rates of change are another clue.
 Pricing rules might change weekly; shipping carrier integrations change quarterly.
 Bundling them means every pricing change risks breaking shipping.
+And if different people are responsible for different areas, those are natural seams.
+Conway's Law isn't just an observation—it's a force you can work with instead of against.

 The Example We'll Use

-For this guide, we're building an e-commerce system with these bounded contexts:
+For this guide, we're building an e-commerce system with four bounded contexts:

 Part 2: Enforcing the Lines